 Since there were no more questions from the participants and the one-hour webinar was nearing the end, Heather asked Ross for his final thoughts regarding asset management.

 I’m just thinking about that simple asset management diagram while you were discussing.
 So this was the diagram that I used last June and it’s quite topical around the place.

 And it’s the core of asset management planning.

-Of course, there’s life cycle asset management when you’re looking at your operational planning, maintenance, renewals and replacements, new capital, disposal of assets, optimizing all those programs.
+Of course, there’s life cycle asset management when you’re looking at your operational planning, maintenance, renewals and replacements, the new capital, disposal of assets, optimizing all those programs.

 The feed into that is what service are you providing?
 What demand for that service is going on?

 And I think that was again, coming back to Flint, one of the problems there because of, they obviously lost economy and population out of Flint from maybe two or three decades ago.

 And it was around the affordability of infrastructure, it’s the hardest scenario to manage when you’ve got economy and population moving out of an area because you’ve got lots of assets for the previous demand for that, but not so much to pay for it.